|Date||4 November 2021|

 Directors and senior managers who wish to gain insights into the issues surrounding our ability to create and sustain resilience.
 Those who are trying to help their people understand resilience across the whole organisation will attend, as will individuals who simply have an interest in the areas of stress and change.

-This primary theme is ORGANISATION and the secondary theme is ENGAGEMENT.
+This primary theme is CHANGE and the secondary theme is PERSONAL EFFECTIVENESS.

 It is relevant to the development of Change, Stress, Resilience, Psychology, Behaviours, Values.